Advertisement

 Wildfire coordination

 Arizona has significant wildfire exposure.
-Fire channels are mostly open, but law enforcement coordination during evacuations — the part the public most needs to follow — is encrypted.
+Fire channels are mostly open, but law enforcement tactical coordination during evacuations moves to encrypted talkgroups — a gap that grows with every agency that fully encrypts.

 New residents with no baseline

 The metro keeps adding population.
-Most newcomers never had scanner access in Phoenix and have no reference point for what's been lost.
+Newcomers in Mesa, Tempe, or Scottsdale have never had scanner access and have no reference point for what their neighbors in Phoenix proper can still hear.

 Sports and large events